-After an injury derailed his 2020 season, Sounders’ youngster Danny Leyva is and determined to prove himself in 2021
+After an injury derailed his 2020 season, Sounders’ youngster Danny Leyva is determined to prove himself in 2021

 The Sounders are completing their third week of training camp.
 Forward Fredy Montero is the latest to join the group after undergoing a mandatory quarantine and COVID-19 testing.
 The club’s all-time leading goal-scorer was re-signed earlier this month after nearly a decade away — playing for teams in his native Colombia, Portugal and most recently Vancouver.

-Leyva is competing with veterans like Kelyn Rowe and Jimmy Medranda along with Academy teammates Shandon Hopeau and Ethan Dobbelaere for minutes in the midfield.
+Leyva is competing with veterans such as Kelyn Rowe and Jimmy Medranda along with Academy teammates Shandon Hopeau and Ethan Dobbelaere for minutes in the midfield.
 The Sounders play their first preseason match next week, a closed door faceoff with USL Championship side Tacoma Defiance at Starfire Sports in Tukwila.

 “My goals and objectives this year are the same as last year,” Leyva said.
 “Win as a team, help the team in any way I can and personally to get more minutes and solidify maybe a starting position.”